Residency Program Leadership

 Photos of Dr. Gundle

-Jacqueline M. Brady, M.D. — associate program director
+Lara C. Atwater, M.D. — associate program director

-Darin M. Friess, M.D. — interim department chair
+Darin M. Friess, M.D. — department chair

-In addition to his role as Interim Department Chair, Dr. Friess has been building the Orthopaedic Trauma Division since starting at OHSU in 2006.
+In addition to his role as Department Chair, Dr. Friess has been building the Orthopaedic Trauma Division since starting at OHSU in 2006.
 For the residents this involves a deep educational and surgical dive into the core orthopaedic disciplines of fracture and infection care.
 It is a busy service that rewards hard work with opportunities to push one's skill set at the zone of Educational Transformation.
 As our former Residency Program Director, with nine years of experience, Dr. Friess is a Chair with a deep appreciation and commitment to student and resident education.
 He brings this passion to the other Department Chairs and Committees as well to push OHSU to further support this mission.
 He remains a critical source of support and advice for Drs.
 Gundle and Brady, as well as a mentor for our residents and graduates.

 Dr. Friess photos